About the Flu

-Use the statements below to know how many doses of flu vaccine your child needs this year.
+Use this graphic to know how many doses of flu vaccine your child needs this year.
 Ask your child’s healthcare provider if you have any questions.

 - Wash your own and your child’s hands often with soap and warm water.
 Children should sing their ABCs twice in a row while washing their hands to ensure the proper length of time.
 Use alcohol-based hand cleansers when soap and water are not available.
 Learn more about handwashing.

-- The social distancing and masking efforts to reduce the spread of COVID-19 may also help reduce spread of the flu.
-Wear a cloth face covering when in public and when around people you don’t live with.
+- The social distancing and masking efforts to reduce the spread of COVID-19 also help reduce spread of the flu.
+Wear a mask when in public and when around people you don’t live with.